tomichj/authenticate/README.md

 Callbacks can be added to Authenticate.
 Use `Authenticate.lifecycle.after_set_user` or `Authenticate.lifecycle.after_authentication`.
 See [Lifecycle](lib/authenticate/lifecycle.rb) for full details.

-Callbacks can `throw(:failure, message)` to signal an authentication/authorization failure, or perform actions on the user or session.
+Callbacks can `throw(:failure, message)` to signal an authentication/authorization failure.
+Callbacks can also perform actions on the user or session.
 Callbacks are passed a block at runtime of `|user, session, options|`.

 Here's an example that counts logins for users.
 It consists of a module for User, and a callback that is